GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 ## Force Authentication

 The Gluu Server supports force authentication out-of-the-box.
-Including `ForceAuthn=true` in the initial SAML request from the SP triggers the user to be required to reauthenticate, even with a valid session in the server.
+Including `ForceAuthn=true` in the initial SAML request from the SP triggers a requirement for the user to reauthenticate, even with a valid session in the server.
 This feature can be used to verify the user's identity when accessing protected resources.

 ## Create a Trust Relationship
 Follow these instructions to create a SAML TR in your Gluu Server: